See the Course Catalogue for a listing of all courses taught within the Toronto School of Theology (TST) consortium.

 Information Common to all TST Registrations

-Your college may set a registration deadline for courses in the fall/winter sessions.
-Registration deadlines for the summer courses are published on the course catalogue.
-Please see the calendar of key academic dates for the last day to add a course and the last day to drop a course without academic penalty.
+Your college may set a registration deadline for courses in the Fall/Winter sessions.
+Registration deadlines for the Summer courses are published in the Course Catalogue.
+Please see the calendar of Key Academic Dates for the last day to add a course and the last day to drop a course without academic penalty.

-Fees for TST courses are on the TST-wide fee schedule.
+Fees for TST courses are on the Current Tuition Fee Tables.
 Please consult with your college’s fee schedule for incidental and other fees.
-Information on how to pay fees can be found on the U of T Student Accounts website.
-Refund schedules are published on the U of T Students Accounts website.
+Information for students in conjoint degree programs, on how to pay fees and refund schedules can be found on the University of Toronto Student Accounts website.

 The first two digits of the course number indicate the college offering the course.
-Go here for a guide to TST's course codes.
+See TST's Key to Course Codes.

 Basic degree courses are numbered in the 1000 through 3000 range.
 1000-level courses are foundational courses; 2000-level courses are survey courses and may have prerequisites; 3000-level courses are specialized courses and normally have prerequisites.

-Academic and incidental fees are assessed by the ROSI system.
-A student’s account status may be viewed on the ROSI web system.
-Instructions on how to pay fees may be found at: www.fees.utoronto.ca.
+For students in conjoint degree programs, Academic and incidental fees are assessed by the ACORN system.
+A student’s account status may be viewed on ACORN/ROSI.
+Information on how to pay fees can be found on the University of Toronto Student Accounts website.